kimzuni/longvinter-docker-server/README.md

 [English](/README.md) | [한국어](/docs/kr/README.md)

-This is a Docker container to help you get started with hosting your own Longvinter dedicated server.
+This is a Docker container to help you get started with hosting your own [Longvinter](https://store.steampowered.com/app/1635450/Longvinter/) dedicated server.

-This repository was initially created by referring to [thijsvanloef/palworld-docker-server](https://github.com/thijsvanloef/palworld-server-docker) and [Uuvana-Studios/longvinter-docker-server](https://github.com/Uuvana-Studios/longvinter-docker-server).
+The source code started with applying [Uuvana-Studios/longvinter-docker-server](https://github.com/Uuvana-Studios/longvinter-docker-server) to [thijsvanloef/palworld-docker-server](https://github.com/thijsvanloef/palworld-server-docker).

-This Docker container has been tested and will work on the following OS:
+This Docker images has been tested and will work on the following OS:
 - Windows 11 AMD64 (WSL 2)
 - Ubuntu 22.04 AMD64
 - Ubuntu 22.04 ARM64 (Oracle Cloud)